kenschultz64/gogospelnow/README.md

      ```bash
      docker --version
      ```
-   - Confirm Ollama is installed and running:
+   - Confirm Ollama is installed and running: open your terminal and type the command.
      ```bash
      ollama run gemma3n:e2b
      ```